zarr-conventions/zarr-conventions-spec/README.md

 Each convention metadata object MUST contain at least one of the following fields:
  - `schema_url` - a URL which resolves to a JSON schema document which describes the convention's properties.
  - `spec_url` - a URL which resolves to a document describing the Convention in more detail.
+ - `uuid` - a UUID (Universally Unique Identifier) that permanently identifies the convention, independent of URL changes.

-At least one of `schema_url` or `spec_url` MUST be present.
-If both are present, the `schema_url` serves as the primary unique identifier for the convention.
-If only `spec_url` is present, it serves as the unique identifier.
+At least one of `schema_url`, `spec_url`, or `uuid` MUST be present.
+If `uuid` is present, it serves as the primary unique identifier for the convention.
+If `uuid` is not present and both `schema_url` and `spec_url` are present, the `schema_url` serves as the identifier.
+If only `spec_url` is present (and no `uuid`), it serves as the identifier.
 If the convention uses versioning, the `schema_url` SHOULD include a reference to the specific version (e.g., `v1`) and the `spec_url` MAY include a reference to the specific version.
 The convention SHOULD provide a convenient way to find the specification associated with each version.

-Additionally, a convention metadata object SHOULD contain the following field:
+Additionally, a convention metadata object SHOULD contain the following fields:
 - `name` - a short human-readable name used to represent the Convention in contexts where such a name is desirable (e.g., websites).
-The name MUST NOT be used by tools to identify the Convention (use the `schema_url` or `spec_url` instead).
+The name MUST NOT be used by tools to identify the Convention (use the `uuid`, `schema_url`, or `spec_url` instead).
 Names are not guaranteed to be unique across Conventions.
-If `name` is not present, tools SHOULD use the identifier URL instead to represent the Convention.
+If `name` is not present, tools SHOULD use the identifier (UUID or URL) instead to represent the Convention.
 If the convention isolates metadata using [a namespace prefix or a key for nesting](#namespace-prefixes), the name SHOULD match the namespace prefix (e.g., `proj:`) or the key used to nest attributes (e.g., `ome`), depending on which method is used.
 When using namespace prefixing (in contrast to nesting), it is RECOMMENDED to include the colon in the name (e.g., `proj:` rather than `proj`) to clearly indicate the prefixing approach.
+- `schema_url` and `spec_url` - when using `uuid` as the primary identifier, it is RECOMMENDED to also provide `schema_url` and/or `spec_url` for validation and documentation purposes.

 The convention metadata object MAY contain the following field:
 - `description` - a concise description of the convention.